 Anyone can host an NCSD event.
 Get started with our 7 simple steps to organizing a National Cancer Survivors Day® event in your community.

-National Cancer Survivors Day is traditionally observed on the first Sunday in June.
-However, some communities choose a different day for their local celebration.
+When is National Cancer Survivors Day®?
+National Cancer Survivors Day® is observed each year on the first Sunday in June.

 What does the National Cancer Survivors Day® Foundation do?
 The nonprofit National Cancer Survivors Day® Foundation provides free guidance, education, and networking to hundreds of hospitals, support groups, and other cancer-related organizations that host NCSD events in their communities.
 Through National Cancer Survivors Day®, the Foundation works to improve the quality of life of cancer survivors by raising awareness of the ongoing challenges of cancer survivorship.